Tax-Deductible Income Protection

 Income Protection & Salary Continuity in Ireland

 If you are unable to work due to illness or injury, the Irish State Illness Benefit provides only ~€13,000 per year.
-For most professionals and contractors, this creates a significant financial shortfall.
+For most professionals this creates a significant financial shortfall.
 We help you bridge this gap with tax-efficient salary protection.

 🛡️ Tailored Income Coverage